dthree/wat/readme.md

 Don't worry, it's not a problem:

 You're using a web browser, right?
-Web browsers interpret Javascript on the internet.
+Web browsers interpret Javascript on the Internet.

 Similarly, Node interprets Javascript everywhere else.
 You don't have to write JS to use Node.

-Installation is easy and you won't regret it: There's hundreds of incredible apps you'll be able to take advantage of.
+Installation is easy and you won't regret it: there's hundreds of incredible apps you'll be able to take advantage of.

 Node installation links: